Daily Energy Budget

 Budget exemption is a control rule, not a meter rewrite:

-- Exempt devices are ignored by daily budget soft-limit control.
+- Exempt devices are ignored by daily budget control.

 - Their real usage still counts in

-used,remaining,deviation, and budget overrun reporting. - They are treated as uncontrolled load when PELS builds and learns the daily budget plan.
+used,remaining,deviation, and budget overrun reporting. - They are treated as background usage when PELS builds and learns the daily budget plan.

-- They still count toward hourly capacity protection, including hard-cap and margin shedding.
+- They still count toward hourly capacity protection, including hard-cap and safety-margin limiting.

-This means a budget-exempt device can leave the household over the daily budget without causing other devices to be shed just to compensate for that exempt load.
+This means a budget-exempt device can leave the household over the daily budget without causing other devices to be limited just to compensate for that exempt load.

 Terminology